Longhouse: Dartmoor longhouse

-The Old Frisian longhouse or Langhuis that developed into the Frisian farmhouse which probably influenced the development of the Gulf house (German: Gulfhaus), which spread along the North Sea coast to the east and north.
+The Old Frisian longhouse or Langhuis developed into the Frisian farmhouse by integrating a large barn, typical of the Gulf house (German: Gulfhaus), which spread since the 16th century from the Southern Netherlands along the North Sea coast to the east and north.

-The Scandinavian or Viking Langhus/Långhus and mead hall.

 Medieval development of the Germanic longhouse

 Further developments of the Germanic longhouse during the Middle Ages were the Low German house in northern and especially northwestern Germany and its northern neighbour, the Geestharden house in Jutland including Schleswig, with its variant, the Frisian house.
 With these house types the wooden posts originally rammed into the ground were replaced by posts supported on a base.
 The large and well-supported attic enabled large quantities of hay or grain to be stored in dry conditions.
 This development may have been driven because the weather became wetter over time.
 Good examples of these houses have been preserved, some dating back to the 16th century.
 The longhouse was 50 to 60 feet long.